Dynamoid/dynamoid/README.md

 * `#destroy`/`#destroy!` - remove an model
 * `#upsert` - add a new model or update an existing one, no callbacks
 * `#update_fields` - update a model without its instantiation
-* `#update` - update a model using a block that supports set, add, and delete operations on fields

 These methods are supposed to behave exactly like their non-transactional counterparts.